Peripheral Neuropathy and VA Disability Benefits

 Presumptive service connection is another method of obtaining service connection.
-Early onset peripheral neuropathy is a presumptive condition for veterans who were exposed to herbicides during their military service.
-However, in this case, the disability must have developed to a degree of at least 10% disabling within one year of the veteran’s discharge.
+Early-onset peripheral neuropathy is a presumptive condition for veterans who were exposed to herbicides during their military service.
+However, the disability must have developed to a degree of at least 10 percent disabling within one year of the veteran’s discharge.

-VA does not have a diagnostic code (DC) for peripheral neuropathy, so it rates it analogous.
+VA does not have a diagnostic code (DC) for peripheral neuropathy, so it rates it analogously.
 Typically, lower extremity peripheral neuropathy is rated analogous to paralysis of the sciatic nerve under diagnostic code 8520.
-The ratings under DC 8520 range from 80% to 10%:
+The ratings under DC 8520 range from 80 to 10 percent: